Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 Dental Anxiety: Got the Jitters About Seeing the Dentist?

-Dental anxiety is a real issue for many Americans.
+Dental anxiety is a real issue for many people.

 Common Reasons Why People Have the Jitters About Seeing the Dentist:

-• The worry about possible pain or the fear that the local anesthetic will not be effective.
+- The worry about pain or fear that the local anesthetic will not be effective.

-• The feeling that the dentist is rushed and not paying attention to your needs.
+- The feeling that the dentist is rushed and not paying attention to their needs.

-• A sense of having no control, especially for those who have not established communication patterns with their dentist.
+- A sense of having no control, especially when a relationship with their dentist is new.

-• Work with your dental team so they understand your fears and can even develop hand signals to help communicate with you during the appointment.
+- Work with your dental team to help them understand your fears and can even develop hand signals to help communicate with you during the appointment.

-• If the sounds associated with dental treatment bother you, bring a portable audio player and headset so you can listen to your favorite music.
+- If the sounds associated with dental treatment bother you, bring a cellphone or other electronic device and earbuds or headset to listen to your favorite music, audio book, etc.

-• Try to visualize a place that has pleasant memories that can help take your mind off matters at hand.
+- Try to visualize a place that has pleasant memories that can help take your mind off your dental treatment.

 If you have an uneasy feeling about going to the dentist, find a dentist who puts you at ease and in control of your dental experience.
 It is important to work through this fear, not only for your oral health, but for your overall health.